ghc-proposals/ghc-proposals/proposals/0000-local-imports.rst

    scoping behavior, and error cases.

 5. **Other**: Some other parts of GHC were also touched for adding a new warning and making sure existing warnings like ``-Wunused-imports`` work with this language extension.
 Specifically ``compiler/GHC/Tc/Utils/Backpack.hs`` and ``compiler/GHC/Tc/Utils/Monad.hs``.

 Acknowledgments
 ---------------

 The implementation was developed using AI-assisted programming.
-Most of the code was generated by Claude Opus 4.5 (Anthropic) with guidance and direction from me.
+Most of the code was generated by Claude Opus 4.5 (Anthropic) with guidance and direction from the author.